-On the MORPH dataset, our DEX method achieves a mean average error (MAE) of 3.25 when just finetuning the CNN on the training MORPH data.
-This improves over previous state-of-the-art reported in [46] by 0.2 years (see Tab.
-4).
-Additional fine-tuning on our IMDB-WIKI dataset before fine-tuning on the MORPH dataset leads to a MAE of 2.68 years.
-To the best of our knowledge this is the first work reporting an error below 3 years on this common evaluation setup for MORPH, improving over the state-of-the-art by nearly 0.8 years.
+On the MORPH Dataset (Ricanek and Tesafaye 2006) our DEX method achieves a mean average error (MAE) of 3.25 when just fine-tuning the CNN on the training MORPH data.
+This improves over previous state-of-the-art reported in Rothe et al. (2016) by 0.2 years (see Table 4).
+Additional fine-tuning on our novel IMDB-WIKI dataset before fine-tuning on the MORPH dataset leads to a MAE of 2.68 years.
+To the best of our knowledge this is the first work reporting an error below 3 years on this common evaluation setup for